Pop Culture Madness!

 Actor and Personality Mr. T angered the residents of Lake Forest, by cutting down more than a hundred oak trees on his estate.
 The incident was called The Lake Forest Chain Saw Massacre.
 He was attempting to help his allergies.

-Robert Downey Jr. buried the clothes that he wore in 1987's Less Than Zero in the backyard of his house in a symbolic attempt to bury his decadent 1980s Brat Pack image and begin a new phase of his life and career after filming 1992's Chaplin.
+Robert Downey Jr. buried the clothes he wore in 1987’s Less Than Zero in the backyard of his house in a symbolic attempt to bury his decadent 1980s Brat Pack image and begin a new phase of his life and career after filming 1992’s Chaplin.

 In 1987, there were only 22 California Condors left on the planet.
 All of them were caught to help preserve the species, and now there are several hundred birds, half of which are in the wild.

 In April, Princess Diana, on live TV, shook the hand of an AIDS patient without wearing gloves, challenging the belief that AIDS could be passed via contact.
-The act was seen as a huge moment for those suffering with the disease.
+The act was seen as a huge moment for those suffering from the disease.

-Steve Rothstein bought a lifetime unlimited first class American Airlines ticket for $250,000.
-He flew over 10,000 flights costing the company $21,000,000.
+Steve Rothstein bought a lifetime unlimited first-class American Airlines ticket for $250,000.
+He flew over 10,000 flights, costing the company $21,000,000.
 They terminated his ticket in 2008.

 1987 was the year that Red Bull started accelerating parties.